devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 ## Install Red Hat Quay Container Registry

 The image that we have just deployed was pushed to the internal OpenShift Registry which is a great starting point for your cloud native journey.
-But if you require more control over you image repos, a graphical GUI, scalability, internal security scanning and the like you may want to upgrade to Red Hat Quay.
+But if you require more control over you image repos, a graphical GUI, scalability, internal security scanning and the like you may want to upgrade to **Red Hat Quay**.
 So as a next step we want to replace the internal registry with Quay.

 Quay installation is done through an operator, too: